Picato/hinos-framework/README.md

-# hinos-framework
+# hinos-service@template
-Typescript project which is integrated by hinos + typescript + hinos plugins
+Template project which create micro services base on hinos-framework

 # Prerequisite
 If you nodejs verision < 8.0 then you need add bellow code in package.json